openreachtech/eslint-plugin-openreachtech/documents/rules/en/empty-line-after-super.md

 ### Role of `super()`

 * The only role of `super()` is to "execute the constructor of the parent class".
-Can write statements after `super()`, but the sentence will never have the same meaning as `super()`.
+Though you can write statements after `super()`, those statements do not have the same meaning as `super()`.

-* Since so, it needs to be a empty line between `super()` and the following line.
+* Thus, if a statement follows `super()`, there will always be a empty line between `super()` and the following statement.

 ### Simplified Review

-* If the practice of placing a blank line between `super()` and the following statement is not part of the culture, it will be pointed out in every code review.
-This custom rule was created to save you the trouble of that review.
+* * If someone is unaware of the practice of placing a blank line between `super()` and the following statement, the you will have to point this out in every review.
+This custom rule is created to save your time.

 😩 Examples of **incorrect** code for `empty-line-after-super` rule: